Microsoft Office Specialist Certifications

 Preparing for the Exam

 The Center for Innovation and Analytics (CIA) also has a university site license for GMetrix.
 This is software that was specifically designed to help prepare you for the MOS certifications.
 You are strongly encouraged to use this software prior to taking an exam.
 GMetrix is available in the COBE Trading Room and computer labs across campus.
-It can also be downloaded to your computer if you have a machine that runs Windows and Office 2016 (it does not work on a Mac).
+It can also be downloaded to your computer if you have a machine that runs Windows and Office 2019 (it does not work on a Mac).
 For more information and to receive your GMetrix code, contact the Division of Analytics of the CIA at firstname.lastname@example.org.
 If you are in a course requiring an MOS certification, you will receive your GMetrix code from your professor.

 Scheduling a Time to Take the Exam

 Exams will be offered at various times throughout the semester (see the Spring 2020 schedule).
 You should allocate 1 hour for taking the exam (the actual exam is 50 minutes).
 You will need to reserve a time in advance.
 See the email sent to your class for instructions for using the online reservation system in order to reserve the day and time of your choice.
 The instructions also provide you with information on how to change an existing reservation in the event you need to do so.

 Paying for the Exam